Uncovering the Various Ways to Pay for Home Care Costs

 Cash and Counseling Programs

 These programs operate on a “consumer-directed care” model that aims to assist older adults in meeting their home care needs.
-The program provides them with a cash allowance that can be used to hire a personal caregiver or a friend who can provide household care, purchase assistive devices, and cover the cost of home modifications.
-If you wish to learn more about these programs, you can visit the Eldercare Locator, a public service offered by the U.S. Administration on Aging that connects older adults and their families to various services.
+The program provides them with a cash allowance that can be used to hire a personal caregiver or a friend who can give household care, purchase assistive devices, and cover the cost of home modifications.
+If you wish to learn more about these programs, In that case, you can visit the Eldercare Locator, a public service offered by the U.S. Administration on Aging that connects older adults and their families to various services.
 For inquiries, you can call 1-800-677-1116.

 Veterans Administration